NUMtechnology/num-javascript-client/README.md

 "dependencies": {
     "num-client": "git+ssh://git@github.com:NUMtechnology/num-javascript-client.git#v0.0.1",
     ...
+}
 ```

 2. Run `npm install` or equivalent for your project

-Note: keep an eye on the releases and update the version number as neccessary to get the latest version
+_Note: keep an eye on the releases and update the version number as neccessary to get the latest version_

 # Examples